MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 The Evergreen distribution mode ensures that your WebView2 app is taking advantage of the latest WebView2 features and security updates.
 The Evergreen distribution mode has the following characteristics:

 *  The WebView2 Runtime updates automatically without additional effort from you.
 *  All WebView2 apps that use the Evergreen distribution mode use a shared copy of the Evergreen WebView2 Runtime, which saves disk space.
+*  On eligible systems, binaries for Microsoft Edge and the Evergreen WebView2 Runtime are hard-linked together when they are on the same version.
+This linking provides benefits for disk footprint, memory, and performance.

 <!-- first half of paragraph 1 of post from github issue 341: https://github.com/MicrosoftEdge/WebView2Feedback/issues/341#issuecomment-747084537 -->
 When you use the Evergreen distribution mode of the WebView2 Runtime, your WebView2 app assumes that clients have the latest Runtime.
 Your app cannot require a particular version of the WebView2 Runtime for all apps on the client.
 By the time a new WebView2 SDK package is released, a compatible version of the WebView2 Runtime has already been distributed to clients.
 Therefore it's ok for your WebView2 app to use the APIs that are in the latest version of the WebView2 SDK.